 Walter Dorn has rich experience teaching military officers, of rank Officer Cadet to Brigadier-General.
 He has also taught civilians in graduate studies.
-For over two decades, it has been his honour to teach at the Royal Military College of Canada (RMC) and at the Canadian Forces College (CFC) in both official languages using his learner-centric teaching philosophy.
+For over two decades, it has been his honour to teach at the Royal Military College of Canada (RMC) and at the Canadian Forces College (CFC) in both official languages using his learner-centric Teaching Philosophy.

-He first came to RMC in 2000 at the invitation of Professor David Last and Politics Department head Professor Joel Sokolsky to serve as the organizer (Director) of the International Peacekeeping Summer Institute which offered "critical perspectives on global peace operations."
+He first came to RMC in 2000 at the invitation of Politics Department head Professor Joel Sokolsky to serve as the organizer (Director) of the International Peacekeeping Summer Institute which offered "critical perspectives on global peace operations."
 This institute was co-sponsored with Acadia University and the Pearson Peacekeeping Centre (PPC), where he had designed and taught several PPC courses from 1998 to 2002.
-The Institute was held during three summers (renamed Peace Operations Summer Institute) at Wolfville (Acadia University), Clementsport (PPC) and Kingston (RMC).
+The Institute was held during summers (renamed Peace Operations Summer Institute) at Wolfville (Acadia University), Clementsport (PPC) and Kingston (RMC).

 Dr. Dorn accepted the suggestion of RMC Dean Sokolsky and Principal Kowal to transfer to CFC to serve in a department that soon became RMC's Department of Defence Studies.
 He accepted the offer from CFC Commandant BGen Robin Gagnon in 2003.
-At CFC, he has been engaged from his arrival in 2003 in the development of curriculum.
+At CFC, he has been engaged from his arrival in the development of curriculum.
 He drafted Learning Outcome Guides (LOGs), including guidance (scope, teaching points and readings) for lectures and seminars, and gave feedback to planners on their drafts.
-He served as the academic adviser for the National Security Studies Course (NSSC) and the National Security Studies Programme (NSSP) for three years.
-This encouraged him to maintain daily contacts with students (rank of colonel and equivalent) and Senior Directing Staff.
+He served as the Academic Adviser for the National Security Studies Course (NSSC) and the National Security Studies Programme (NSSP) for three years.
+This encouraged him to maintain daily contacts with students (rank of colonel and equivalent) and Senior Directing Staff (general and flag officers).

 Dr. Dorn frequently lectures in the Joint Command and Staff Programme (JCSP) at CFC on subjects such as " ," " ," " ," and " ."
 Some lecture presentations (PPT) are provided here.
 He has also taught the following JCSP seminars: